vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Level options

-* level A1 -A2 for beginers on the top
+* level A1 -A2 for beginners on the top
 * level B1 -B2 for intermediate students under the beginner level
 * direct the user to the difficulty of their choice
 * word difficulty based on the Cambridge Dictionary online